McAdoos Georgia Minstrels to 1925 Minstrels ……. p.1

 aka Nat Phillips’ Tabloid Musical Comedy Co

 (1916-1925, 1927-28) Nat Phillips Tabloid Musical Comedy Co (later Nat Phillips’ Stiffy and Mo Revue Company, or just Stiffy and Mo) was one of the most popular and influential revusical companies operating in Australia between 1915 and the late 1920s.
-After forming from the remnants of Albert and Maud Bletsoes company, the line-up remained almost unchanged during its first five years.
-Over the years the troupe’s high profile line-up included Connors and Paul, Amy Rochelle, Nellie Kolle, Alec and Jack Kellaway, Walter Whyte, Mann and Franks, Peter Brooks, Vince Courtney and choreographer Rosie Bowie.
+After forming from the remnants of Albert and Maud Bletsoes’ Tabloid Musical Comedy Company, the line-up remained almost unchanged during its first five years.
+Over the years the troupe’s high profile line-up included Connors and Paul, Amy Rochelle, Nellie Kolle, Alec and Jack Kellaway, Walter Whyte, Mann and Franks, Peter Brooks, Vince Courtney, Keith Connolly, Gladys Shaw, and choreographer Rosie Bowie.

 NAT PHILLIPS’ WHIRLIGIGS